-Another option is as an ALT (Assistant Language Teacher).
+A different route is that of becoming an ALT (Assistant Language Teacher).
 These positions are postings to elementary and junior high schools.
 These positions are contract positions and will follow the Japanese school year.

-2. Education – Most jobs require a University/College degree of at least 3 years, although a TESOL certification will prepare you more if, for example, you have a bachelor of science.
+- Most English teaching jobs in Japan require a University/College degree of at least 3 years and TESOL certification.
 You can find work without a university degree (I myself do not have one, but I have teaching experience and I am married to a Japanese national).
-If you live in a city like Tokyo (like me) the competition for better jobs can be quite stiff, and the candidate with the most credentials will often come out on top.
+If you live in a city like Tokyo (like me) the competition for better jobs can be quite hard, and the candidate with the most credentials will often come out on top.

 Certain jobs I couldn’t apply for because my conversational Japanese wasn’t good enough.
 Some schools aren’t equipped to be able to provide translations for you, and some require you to conduct parent-teacher interviews in Japanese.